Lake Placid Club: The years of expansion and popularity (1930s to 1960s)

-The Club had been an active center of skiing ever since the 1910s.
+The club had been an active center of skiing ever since the 1910s.
 Ski-joring as seen in the picture was one of the attractions; ski jumping, ice skating, carnivals and cross-country ski lessons were others.
 Melvil Dewey's son Godfrey was instrumental in bringing the Winter Olympics to Lake Placid in 1932.
-Without the club's facilities and its national profile, Lake Placid would not have qualified to host the Games.
+The club's facilities and national profile laid the foundations for Lake Placid's ability to host the Games.